demb1/Adam-Dembinski/README.md

 I'm currently attending high school

-### What i like, I am interested in, or I am doing
+### What I like, I am interested in, or I am doing

 Math 1️⃣